oclif/oclif.github.io/docs/help_classes.md

   showCommandHelp(command: Command): void {
   }

-  // the default implementations of showRootHelp, showTopicHelp
+  // the default implementations of showRootHelp
-  // and showCommandHelp will call various format methods that
+  // showTopicHelp and showCommandHelp
-  // provide the formatting for the various help sections.
-These
+  // will call various format methods that
-  // can be extended as well.
+  // provide the formatting for the various help sections;

-  // the formatting responsible for the header displayed
+  // these can be extended as well

-  // for the root help
+  // the formatting responsible for the header
-  formatRoot(): string {
+  // displayed for the root help formatRoot(): string {
   }